-- 1. It is the responsibility of the helicopter pilot to ensure that the helicopter is loaded properly.
-Using the running basic weight and moment from the Weight and Balance form (Figure 6-7) and the Loading Chart (Figure 6-4), the pilot can obtain the total weight and moment for various loading conditions.
+1. It is the responsibility of the helicopter pilot to ensure that the helicopter is loaded properly.
+Using the running basic weight and moment from the Weight and Balance form (Figure 6-8) and the loading chart (Figure 6-5), the pilot can obtain the total weight and moment for various loading conditions.
 The pilot should first calculate the total weight and moment for zero usable fuel, as this will show the c.g. shift with fuel burn-off.
 If the c.g. is within limits, add the planned fuel load and compute the c.g.
-If the c.g. is within limits, the last item to check is the lateral offset moment using the stations in Paragraph 6-2, Step 2 and Figure 6-2. - 2.
-Sample calculation Longitudinal C.G.
+If the c.g. is within limits, the last item to check is the lateral offset moment using the stations in Paragraph 6-2, Step 2 and Figure 6-2.